Overview

 Error Handling

-The API uses standard HTTP status codes to indicate success or failure:
+The API uses standard HTTP status codes:

 Using with GitHub Actions